Are Nicotine Pouches Legal in the UK? (2026 Guide)

 Comparing Nicotine Delivery Methods by Cost per Milligram of Nicotine

-Product Typical nicotine strength Typical unit & price Cost per mg nicoti
+Product Typical nicotine strength Typical unit & price Cost per mg nicotine

 Cigarettes